msimecek/Chatbot-Student-Workshop/README-Node.md

 There will be a lot of copy-pasting in this workshop, but it's better to have a basic understanding of how web applications work and are built.

 For reading documentation, finding solutions to problems in development and programming in general it is better to know **English**.
 This workshop is in English.
-Some of the screen captures are Czech as it was originally designed by [@msimecek](https://github.com/msimecek).
+Some of the screen captures are Czech as it was originally designed in Czech.

 ## Output